Edward Thurlow, 1st Baron Thurlow: Personal life

 Lord Thurlow never married, but left three natural daughters.
 He died at Brighton on 12 September 1806, aged 76, and was buried in the Temple Church.
 The barony of 1778 became extinct on his death, while he was succeeded in the barony of 1792 according to the special remainder by his nephew Edward, who was the eldest son of the first baron's brother, Right Reverend Thomas Thurlow, Bishop of Durham.

+The Life of Miss Anne Catley cites that Edward Thurlow "paid her some occasional visits" but that she was "disappointed; that gentleman already [was] provided with a favourite."

 In popular culture

 Thurlow appears as a character in Alan Bennett's play The Madness of George III and the subsequent film adaptation, in which he was played by John Wood.